-The Existing Notes and Super Senior RCF have a maturity prior to the maturity date of the Notes and accordingly will be fully repaid at redemption ahead of the Notes.
-Furthermore, the exercise of a call option under the Existing Notes would, if also exercised under the Notes, result in the early redemption of the Existing Notes ahead of the Notes.
-As a result, it is possible that following redemption of the Existing Notes and repayment of the RCF, the Issuer may not have sufficient funds to repay the Notes in full or at all.
+The existing Senior Secured Čallable Fixed Rate Notes due 18 June 2026 with an aggregate principal amount of EUR 340,000,000, consisting of an initial principal amount of EUR 300,000,000 and the subsequent notes issued on 1 February 2022 with an initial principal amount of EUR 40,000,000 (the "Existing Notes") and the super senior revolving credit facility agreement originally dated 18 June 2021 (as amended from time to time) with an amount of up to EUR 77.5 million and entered into with Nordea Bank Abp as lender (the "Super Senior RCF") have a maturity prior to the maturity date of the Notes and accordingly will be fully repaid at redemption ahead of the Notes.
+Furthermore, the exercise of a call option under the Existing Notes would, if, also exercised under the Notes, result in the early redemption of the Existing Notes ahead of the Notes.
+As a result, it is possible that following redemption of the Existing Notes and repayment of the Super Senior RCF, the Issuer may not have sufficient funds to repay the Notes in full or at all.